Join us!

 Rotary Foundation Donations

 Join us in our Conifer Rotary Foundation efforts to make our local community and the world a better place.
+You can donate to the charity in general or name a specific project, including the 285 Backpack project (food for kids); Hilldale Pines Fuel Break, Ending Polio and others.

 Join us in supporting the Rotary International Foundation's many national and international humanitarian projects by clicking HERE.